-(5) As discussed in Footnote No. 1, "Summary of Significant Accounting Policies," located in Part I, Item 8, "Financial Statements and Supplementary Data" of this Annual Report, we have reclassified the provision for loan losses for all periods presented to the "General, administrative, and other" expense caption within "Operating (loss) income" from its own caption below "Operating (loss) income" in our Consolidated Statements of Income.
+As discussed in Footnote No. 1, "Summary of Significant Accounting Policies" we have reclassified the provision for loan losses for all periods presented to the "General, administrative, and other" expense caption within "Operating (loss) income" from its own caption below "Operating (loss) income" in our Consolidated Statements of Income.

-(6) See Footnote No. 7, "Earnings Per Share," located in Part I, Item 8, "Financial Statements and Supplementary Data," of this Annual Report for income from continuing operations attributable to Marriott used to calculate earnings from continuing operations per share attributable to Marriott shareholders.
+(6) See Footnote No. 7, "Earnings Per Share" for income from continuing operations attributable to Marriott used to calculate earnings from continuing operations per share attributable to Marriott shareholders.